tansudasli/azure-sandbox/README.md

 ## For a winning strategy

-an organization should, at least, dockerize their new applications and use **Kubernates** for cluster management, instead of IaaS arcitecture.
+an organization should, at least, dockerize their new applications and use **Kubernetes** for cluster management, instead of IaaS arcitecture.

 - Then, later you can give them serverless capability.
 - Then, you can dockerize old legacy applications, and go on.